mounsifelatouch/machine-deep-learning/README.md

-# Machine-Learning-Courses-and-TPs
+# Machine/ deep learning
-This GitHub repository contains a collection of machine learning courses and practical assignments.
+This GitHub repository contains a collection of machine/ deep learning projects and practical assignments.